Need help? We are available to speak to you 7 days a weekRead More

 Department fees

-The current fee for the Department of Home Affairs in relation to Partner visa applications is $8850 (cost payable at the time of lodgement).
-This fee must be paid upfront and the Department does not accept split payments.
-You can pay using debit/credit card, PayPal, UnionPay and BPAY.
+The current base application charge for the Department of Home Affairs in relation to partner visa applications is $9,365.
+This fee must be paid upfront at the time of lodgement, and the Department does not accept split payments.
+Please note that this charge is set by the Department and is subject to change without notice.
+You can pay using debit/credit card, PayPal, UnionPay, and BPAY.

 Applying for a visa to Australia can be complex.
-With help from an Australian Migration Lawyer, we can untangle this complexity, and help you apply for the right visa.
+With help from our team of Australian Migration Lawyers, we can simplify the process and guide your application.

 1. Consultation and engagement